tewhatuora/cinc-fhir-ig/input/pagecontent/outreachUseCases.md

-The following examples show the expected interactions of AIR & Whaihua for creating and fulfilling immunisation outreach referrals.
+The following examples show the expected interactions for creating and fulfilling outreach referrals.
+The examples mention some of the details used for immunisation outreach between AIR and Whaihua, but the outreach process is intended as a general workflow process.

 Key elements that need to be updated / added at each step are shown in the tables describing key steps.